- Recipe Ideas

 Made with hand-picked berries from the celebrated Kétvölgy vineyard of the warm-climate Szekszárd region, this is a fine example of what the kékfrankos grape variety can offer at its best.
 Sitting garnet in the glass this wine has layers of depth and complexity.
-Harmonious combination of purple and dark fruits pair with oak on the nose, followed by smokey spice and rustic earthy flavours.
-Medium bodied, though the richness suggests more.
+The harmonious combination of purple and dark fruits pair with oak on the nose, followed by smoky spice and rustic earthy flavours.
+Medium-bodied, though the richness suggests more.
 Medium tannins and delicate, high acidity complete this wine.

 The Kékfrankos grape produces wines that are naturally high in acidity, which makes this bottle the perfect accompaniment to heavy, hearty dishes: steak, sausages and BBQ meats.
 It also cuts beautifully through spicy dishes, making it the ideal pairing for hot Asian curries, for instance a vindaloo, or even Sichuan chicken.
 For vegetable lovers, we recommend trying it with an aubergine moussaka.

 Ageing: 18 months in barrique barrel

 Bottle size: 0.75l

 Vesztergombi Winery, Szekszárd - Protected Designation of Origin (PDO)